mickeyjoe75/ProactiveWFM_app/README.md

 # Workforce Management app

-Repo for the SmartBudget app created for the Ruby project in Codeclan
+Repo for the # Workforce Management app created for the Ruby project in Codeclan

 Programming & Web Fundamentals